this-is-tobi/gitmojidex/README.md

 # Gitmojidex :mag:

-CLI tool to get statistics about a git repository.
+Interactive CLI tool to get statistics about a git repository.